maxrmorrison/deep-learning-project-template/README.md

 Tests are written using `pytest`.
 Run `pip install pytest` to install pytest.
 Complete all TODOs in `test_model.py` and `test_data.py`, then run `pytest`.
-Adding project-specific tests for preprocessing and inference is encouraged.
+Adding project-specific tests for preprocessing, inference, and inference is encouraged.

 ## FAQ